Home Hardening Assistance Program

 As wildfire threats continue to grow, investing in structural retrofits is essential for creating a more resilient community.
 By assisting homeowners in hardening their homes against wildfires, we strengthen our collective defense and foster a safer environment for all Montecito residents.

-What is Home Hardening?
+What is Home Hardening and Defenisble Space?
 Wildland Fire Specialist Maeve Juarez explains:

 In 2019, the Montecito Fire Protection District took significant steps to address wildfire risks by updating the Community Wildfire Protection Plan.
 This update was driven by key lessons learned from the devastating 2017 and 2018 fire seasons, underscoring the urgent need for proactive wildfire defense.